 In this blog: The question: What Do You Call a Disabled Person is a fairly popular one.
 People often struggle to engage with disabled people due to fear of offending.
 Here’s what you can do…

 Sounds like the start of a very bad joke, doesn’t it?
 What Do You Call a Disabled Person?
 Well it’s not a joke.
 Many people struggle to find the right words to use when describing a disabled person.
 As a disabled person myself, I can empathise with this.
 Usually for many of the reasons I have discussed before in previous articles such as this one here.
 These discuss the fluidity of language and the point that what was acceptable fifteen years ago, isn’t always acceptable today.
 This means that we end up with a society that is afraid to broach the subject of disability at all.
 I was recently in Zimbabwe where I came across a sign for an accessible parking bay that read “handicapped parking”.
-I know it’s not really funny but I did have to take a photo.
+I know it’s not really funny but I had to laugh!

 On this occasion, the sentiment was not one of disgust or distaste, it was simply the customary language in the country.
 Now, I may have a personal opinion about the term handicapped but even I have to realise sometimes it is just a word used identify and not the attitudes of the people verbalising the words.